LMQFormer: A Laplace-Prior-Guided Mask Query Transformer for Lightweight Snow Removal: Experiments and Analysis

 \subsubsection{Compared Methods}

 We compare our method with state-of-the-art deep-learning-based snow removal methods using publically available codes released by the authors, including DesnowNet \cite{liu2018desnownet} (TIP'18), JSTASR \cite{chen2020jstasr} (ECCV'20), HDWCNet \cite{chen2021all} (ICCV'21), DDMSNet \cite{zhang2021deep} (TIP'21) and TKL \cite{chen2022learning} (CVPR'22).
 Among them, DDMSNet was the most advanced algorithms with a parameter size of 229.454M.
+DesnowNet requires a mask dataset as input during training, which is unfortunately inaccessible in SnowKitti2012 and SnowCityScapes.
+Hence, we use the pre-trained weights of Snow100K for testing, denoted as \uuline{DesnowNet} in this paper.
+Besides, JSTASR does not provide training code except its pre-trained weights in SRRS.
+Therefore, we use it for all testing, denoted as \uline{JSTASR} in this paper.